 You are going to be way too busy to make sure that your pet(s) gets to your photo location, to your ceremony site, is watched during the ceremony and then taken and cared for after the ceremony.
 From experience, because all of our family obviously played an important role in making sure the reception was set up, the cake, and there for photos we had to come up with alternate plans.
 In our instance, we had a family friend that wanted to help out on our big day.
 She was kind enough to bring our pets to come get photos and to our ceremony location and then took them home to feed and watch them the rest of the evening.
 It was extremely generous and the only way we could’ve pulled this off.

 Is your pet going to be okay in all the commotion?

 Okay…so now that you’ve at least thought about these a little bit.
-Are you ready to include your pet in your big day?
+Are you ready to have your pets at your wedding?
 Just make sure you plan it out and not wing it, because it definitely won’t work that way.
 And make sure to think about how your pets are going to handle the people and stress of your big day also!